daveanderson/electrobarn/content/lesson99-part-2.md

 ####Summary

 A block is an anonymous inline collection of code that:

 * Has a typed argument list just like a function
 * Has an inferred or declared return type
 * Can capture state from the lexical scope within which it is defined
 * Can optionally modify the state of the lexical scope (via `__block`)
 * Can share the potential for modification with other blocks defined within the same lexical scope
 * Can continue to share and modify state defined within the lexical scope (the stack frame) after the lexical scope (the stack frame) has been destroyed

-   Because blocks are portable and anonymous objects encapsulating a unit of work that can (often) be performed asynchronously, they are a central feature of Grand Central Dispatch
+Because blocks are portable and anonymous objects encapsulating a unit of work that can (often) be performed asynchronously, they are a central feature of [Grand Central Dispatch](http://electrobarn.com/lesson-99-part-3-grand-central-dispatch.html).

 ###References: